d0n601/CSUS-CSC154/Lab5/README.md

 ## Task 4: Countermeasure - Prepared Statement
 A prepared statement will go through the compilation step, and be turned into a pre-compiled query with empty placeholders for data.
-To run this pre-compiled query, data need to be provided, but these data will not go through the compilation step; instead, they are plugged directly into the pre-compiled query, and are sent to the execution engine.
-Therefore, even if there is SQL code inside the data, without going through the compilation step, the code will be simply treated as part of data, without any special meaning.
+To run this pre-compiled query, data needs to be provided, but this data will not go through the compilation step; instead, it is plugged directly into the pre-compiled query, and sent to the execution engine.
+Therefore, even if there is SQL code inside the data, without going through the compilation step, **the code will be simply treated as part of data, without any special meaning**.
 This is how prepared statement prevents SQL injection attacks.

 For this task, we use the prepared statement mechanism to fix the SQL injection vulnerabilities exploited in the previous tasks.
-Then, check whether we can still exploit the vulnerability or not.
+Then, we check whether we can still exploit the vulnerability or not.

 The code snipped below is the portion from `unsafe_credential.php` that we need to change.
 ```php